saylordotorg/course_polsc332/Unit01.md

+---
+layout: default
+title: "POLSC332: The Presidency and the Executive Branch"
+course_description: "An exploration of the development of the office and functions of the chief executive, analyzing the sources and nature of executive power in American national government.
+Topics include the constitutional origins of the presidency, the election process, inter-institutional dynamics, and the role and organization of the federal bureaucracy."
+next: ../Unit02
+previous: ../Intro
+---
 **Unit 1: Foundations of the Presidency** <span id="1"></span> *To fully understand the institution of the modern presidency, it is crucial that you study the origins of the institution.
 In their earliest